ramy-nasr/Poplin-BE/README.md

 # Instructions to Run Backend, Database, and Frontend with Docker

-This guide provides step-by-step instructions to build and run the backend, database (SQLite), and frontend containers using Docker.
+This guide provides step-by-step instructions to build and run the backend, database (SQLite) and containers using Docker.

 ---